AutoPMVs/PMV_Generator_Prod/README.txt

 SD for clip switch - How many standard deviations above the mean difference does a change in audio have to be to trigger a "switch point"
 Min clip length - "What is the minimum length of audio needed between each "switch point" Randomise - Randomise the order in which videos apppear or keep it in a constant order.
-Resize - Resize videos of different aspect ratios to the same size (Shoiuld be kept on) Flip vids - Mirror the vids so that watermarks appear backwards (good option for coinfusing take down algos if you decide not to crop the vids)
+Resize - Resize videos of different aspect ratios to the same size (Should be kept on) Flip vids - Mirror the vids so that watermarks appear backwards (good option for coinfusing take down algos if you decide not to crop the vids)
 ClassifyModel - Run an image classifier to determine sections of the video and scene changes.
 UserName - Input your username for file name making and intro videos.